P0299

 What does fault code P0299 mean?

-P0299 means the turbocharger is not producing enough boost.
-UK repair costs, causes and fixes for OBD2 fault code P0299.
-When this fault is detected, the ECU (Engine Control Unit) stores the code and illuminates the check engine light (also called the engine management light or malfunction indicator lamp) on your dashboard.
+P0299 fault code guide for UK drivers.
+See common underboost causes, UK repair costs, MOT risk, and the boost-leak and actuator checks to prove before a turbo quote.
+When this fault is detected, the ECU (Engine Control Unit) stores the code and usually illuminates the check engine light on the dashboard.

 Symptoms of fault code P0299